tmcgilchrist/ghuntley/content/notes/identity-theft.md

 ---

 # medicare
-- do not do SMS based authentication and it's not possible to disable telephone access
+- do not do SMS based authentication
+- is not possible to disable telephone based service

 # telstra
 - does SMS based authentication when calling